Snooz82/robotframework-datadriver/README.md

 ## Usage
 <a name="Usage"></a>

  Data Driver is a "Listener" but should not be set as a global listener as command line option of robot.
 Because Data Driver is a listener and a library at the same time it sets itself as a listener when this library is imported into a test suite.

+ To use it, just use it as Library in your suite.
+ You may use the first argument (option) which may set the file name or path to the data file.

+     Library    DatadDriver    my_data_file.csv

 ### Limitation